SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 The Cost of Data Silos

-According to McKinsey, employees lose between 20% and 30% of their time searching for information that should be instantly available.
-In companies with non-integrated SAP, this problem multiplies:
+According to McKinsey, employees spend between 20% and 30% of their time searching for information that should be instantly available.
+In organizations running disconnected SAP environments, this problem compounds:

-- Invoices requiring manual entry in multiple systems
+- Invoices requiring manual entry across multiple systems

 - Financial reports arriving days late

 The financial impact is quantifiable.
-An IDC study estimates that mid-sized companies lose $140,000 annually due to inefficiencies from disconnected systems.
-For enterprise companies, that figure can exceed one million euros.
+An IDC study estimates that mid-sized companies lose $140,000 annually due to inefficiencies caused by disconnected systems.
+For enterprise organizations, that figure can exceed one million euros.

 The SAP PI/PO Countdown

-SAP Process Integration (PI) and Process Orchestration (PO) have been the standard solution for SAP integrations for two decades.
+SAP Process Integration (PI) and Process Orchestration (PO) have been the standard integration solution for two decades.
 But their on-premise architecture no longer fits the needs of a cloud-first world.

 Critical dates: